The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildLocally.md

 ## Verify Installation

 The binaries should be available on your `$PATH` after setting up the environment.
-The `make` command run from RTL-GDSII generation for default design `gcd` with `nangate45` PDK.
+The `make` command runs from RTL-GDSII generation for default design `gcd` with `nangate45` PDK.

 ``` shell
 source ./env.sh